CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 ![AnkiCollab's subscription window showing currently subscribed decks.](https://i.imgur.com/srz5ENz.png)

-Add a new deck by pasting it into the box at the bottom and clicking Add Subscription.
+Add a new deck by pasting it into the box at the bottom and clicking **Add Subscription**.

 ![In the same window, with a new subscription key added.](https://i.imgur.com/gpBov9f.png)

 There will be a confirmation and you can now close this window.

 The deck may not show up immediately!
-If you don't see the deck, click the Deck button at the top of the main Anki page to refresh the view.
+If you don't see the deck, click the Deck button at the top of the main Anki page to refresh 🔄 the view.

 ![An arrow pointing to the "deck" button on the main page of Anki.](https://i.imgur.com/c5S0VrZ.png)